 - Is there anything else I need to know before I go ahead with the surgery?

 The final results will depend quite a bit on how aggressive you choose to be during the surgery.
 Many times, adding or deepening the crease can result in a dramatic difference in your look.
 Other patients choose a more moderate creasing, and the results will, naturally, be less dramatic.
 If you are unsure which is best for you, spend a good deal of time looking at before and after pictures of Asian double eyelid surgery.
-Ask your Dr. Liu for his opinion and be sure to voice your own preferences.
-By using these photos as a guideline, you and Dr. Liu can create the treatment plan that is most effective and will give you the results you wish.
+Ask us for our opinion and be sure to voice your own preferences.
+By using these photos as a guideline, we can create the treatment plan that is most effective and will give you the results you wish.

 The doctors and staff at Awaken Aesthetics are very nice and care about their patients.
 They work with you to achieve your goal to look your best.

 If you’re interested in learning more about a Double-eyelid Surgery, please contact Awaken Aesthetics to set up a consultation by calling (310) 791-2233 or by completing the form on this page.
 Awaken Aesthetics serves the Torrance & South Bay, CA areas.